devanshidhar/Vaccination-query-sample/bigqueries.md

 ```
 ![image](https://user-images.githubusercontent.com/88762643/131230884-1dd208c8-467e-41de-8568-1399ef729940.png)

-## days in regios where vaccination in that region was gretater than its daily average
+## Days in regios where vaccination in that region was gretater than its daily average
 ``` sql
 with cte as (
 SELECT avg(sni_covid19_vaccination) as avg_vaccination,sub_region_1 FROM `bigquery-public-data.covid19_vaccination_search_insights.covid19_vaccination_search_insights` group by(sub_region_1)